rohrerj/scion/doc/dev/design/FABRID.rst

 In the current implementation, we only have local policies.
 To use global policies we need a place where we can store them in a append-only fashion, that can be fetched from all ASes.
-A possible suggestion would be to create an append-only list and store it in the SCIONLab github repository.
+One possibility could be to create an append-only list and store it in the SCIONLab GitHub repository.

 Rationale
 ==========